verbb/formie/docs/forms/email-notifications.md

 That keeps the notification focused on who gets the email and what it should contain, while the template controls presentation.

-## Preview and test send
+## Preview and Test Send

 Use the preview tab when you want a quick check of the rendered output with sample content.

-Use a test send when you want to check real delivery, styling, or mail-provider behavior before relying on the notification in production.
+Use a test send when you want to check real delivery, styling, or mail-provider behaviour before relying on the notification in production.

+<span id="queue-behavior"></span>

-## Queue behavior
+## Queue Behaviour

 Formie can send notifications through Craft’s queue.
 That is usually the better choice because it keeps submission requests faster for the person filling out the form.